Branch Ergonomic Chair Review (2026)

 Final Verdict

 The Branch Ergonomic Chair is the most feature-complete chair available at its price.
-The 4D arms, seat depth adjustment, height-adjustable lumbar, and mesh back are all genuine ergonomic tools, not marketing checkboxes.
-For home office workers who want to stop sitting in a $150 Amazon chair without spending $1,400 on a Herman Miller, the Branch is the right answer.
+The 3D arms, seat depth adjustment, height-adjustable lumbar, and mesh back are all genuine ergonomic tools.
+For home office workers who want to stop sitting in a $150 Amazon chair without spending $1,500 on a Herman Miller, the Branch is the right answer.
+The 30-day return policy makes trying it essentially risk-free.

 Not sure if the Branch is right for you?
 Read our Office Chair Buying Guide or browse the Best Office Chairs hub for a full comparison across price points.